Counting and effective rigidity in algebra and geometry: Main tools: Geometric counting results

+Our construction of the algebras $B_j$ is straightforward.
+Let $\pp_1,\pp_2,\dots$ be an infinite sequence of primes of $k$ which do not split in any of the extensions $k(\lambda_i)/k$.
+Pruning this sequence as needed, we may assume that none of the primes $\pp_i$ lie in the finite set $S$ of primes mentioned in the previous paragraph nor do they divide $\disc(B)$.
+Consider the sequence of moduli $\set{\disc(B)\pp_1\pp_j}_{j>1}$.
 As $\disc(B)$ must have an even number of divisors, as do the discriminants of all quaternion algebras over number fields, each of these moduli has an even number of divisors.
-Hence, there exist quaternion algebras $B_1,B_2,B_3\dots$ having these as their discriminants.
-It is clear that these algebras are pairwise non-isomorphic.
-Also note that the by the Albert--Brauer--Hasse--Noether theorem, the quadratic extension $k(\lambda_i)/k$ will embed into $B_j$ if and only if no prime which ramifies in $B_j$ splits in $k(\lambda_i)/k$.
-Because the extension $k(\lambda_i)/k$ embeds into $B$ (as we saw above), none of the divisors of $\disc(B)$ split in any of the extensions $k(\lambda_i)/k$.
+Hence, there exist quaternion algebras $B_1,B_2,B_3\dots$ having these as their discriminants and these algebras are pairwise non-isomorphic.
+Also note that by the Albert--Brauer--Hasse--Noether theorem, the quadratic extension $k(\lambda_i)/k$ will embed into $B_j$ if and only if no prime which ramifies in $B_j$ splits in $k(\lambda_i)/k$.
+As the extension $k(\lambda_i)/k$ embeds into $B$, none of the divisors of $\disc(B)$ split in any of the extensions $k(\lambda_i)/k$.
 Further, by hypothesis no prime in the sequence $\pp_1,\pp_2,\dots$ splits in any of the extensions $k(\lambda_i)/k$.
 We conclude that all of the algebras $B_j$ admit embeddings of all of the extensions $k(\lambda_i)/k$.